Eye Exams and Vision Care at Switalski Eye Care

 Although there is no cure for glaucoma, the good news is that if it is detected early, the condition can be treated and controlled to prevent vision loss.
 Most glaucoma patients can successfully manage their condition with eye drops, medication, and on occasion, laser treatment or surgery.
 All of these help to reduce the pressure on the eye by lessening the production and inflow of aqueous fluid into the eye or increasing the outflow pathways for more effective drainage from the eye.

 It's important to remember that having regular eye exams is vital, as glaucoma can cause permanent vision loss before you are even aware of any signs.
 Irreparable vision loss and blindness can be prevented if the disease is recognized in its early stages.
-Contact Switalski Eye Care in Plano to book your comprehensive eye exam today!
+Contact Switalski Eye Care in East Plano to book your comprehensive eye exam today!

 - A: While there is no cure for glaucoma, there are several treatments that can help slow down or prevent damage to your eyes.
 Treatments include eye drops, oral medication, surgeries and therapies such as filtering surgery, Laser therapy, drainage tubes, and minimally invasive glaucoma surgery (MIGS)